idcruz99/Customer-Support-Chatbot-with-Database/README.md

 <h1>Closing</h1>

 To make sure everything was running smoothly, I conducted user acceptance testing to perform several different tasks using the software to ensure quality.
 This can be found in the word doc uploaded to this repository.

+The success of this project was very dependent on the accuracy of coding the conversation flow for the chatbot, as well as properly formatting the tables on SQL.
+This required troubleshooting, making adjustments, and monitoring all steps needed to ensure success.
+Overall, this system is a great replacement for an outdated customer support system because it is faster, much more user-friendly, and overall more reliable.